-Although credit for this category was not requested, the property contains a portion of Class III wetland located in the northwest corner of the property along the west property line.
+Although credit for this category was not requested, the property contains a small Class III wetland located in the center of the property south of the access road.
 As required by county code (KCC 21A.24.325.B), the buffer width required for this type of wetland is 75 feet.
 In order to be eligible for this category, the participating land must provide a buffer greater than two times that required (or 150 feet) for three points to be awarded or provide a buffer greater than three times that required (or 225 feet) for five points to be awarded.
-The owners are providing a qualifying buffer of native vegetation to the east of this wetland that averages 450 feet in width, which is six times the buffer required.
-Credit for this category is currently being awarded and is still recommended at the five point award level.
+The owners are providing a qualifying buffer of native vegetation to the south of this wetland that averages 425 feet in width, which is more than five times the buffer required.
+Credit for this category is therefore recommended at the five point award level.